maubanel/gamemaker-dot-eater/README.md

 4. Full audio
 5. Begining and end screens
 6. Gamemakers random number for calculating ghost's frightened turns as opposed to original
+7. Flashing tiles at end of level
+8. Multiplayer
+9. Score is simplistic
+10. No high score